jkempf42/kube-volttron/cluster-config/README.md

 You should also install your favorite editor if it isn't there, and packages containing network debugging tools including `net-tools` and `inetutils-traceroute` (for `ifconfig` and `traceroute`) just in case you need them.

-#### Configuring the Wireguard VPN
+### Configuring the Wireguard VPN

-Wireguard creates a virtual interface on a node called the server across which a UDP VPN to other peers.
-The interface has a public and private key associated with it that is used for encrypting the packets.
+Wireguard creates a virtual interface on a node across which a UDP VPN connects to other peers.
+The interface has a public and private key associated with it that are used for decrypting and encrypting the packets, respectively.
 The link between one peer and another is point to point.
 Wireguard comes with two utilities:

 - `wg`: the full command line utility for setting up a Wireguard interface.